Conservatism in China: Mao era

-After the Chinese economic reform
+After the reform and opening up

 Following the Mao era, cultural conservatism developed as a loose grouping of intellectual trends focused on indigenous sources of modernization.
 In recent decades, Chinese conservatism has experienced a national revival.

 The influence of neoconservatism in political and intellectual circles increased following 1989.
 This trend of neoconservatism advocated a state-centered "realistic response" to what they perceived as a failure of the Mao-era socialist approach and the advancement of Western hegemony.
 Adherents of this view contend that liberal democracy is a nihilistic and Eurocentric model incompatible with Chinese cultural and political tradition.

 Conservatives have called for a new religious consciousness and opposed the secular order envisioned by proponents of the New Enlightenment.
 Confucianism has increased its presence in mainstream Chinese thought.
 In addition to a New Confucianism, some conservatives embrace the Sino-Christian theology movement.

 CCP General Secretary Xi Jinping has called traditional Chinese culture the soul of the nation and the foundation of the CCP.

 Since Xi took office as CCP general secretary and became the top leader in November 2012, social conservatism has been strengthened, including the traditional gender role for women.

 Types

-As a term, conservativism has been used to characterize multiple intellectual trends, including Confucian revivalists, cultural nationalists, and proponents of realpolitick.
+As a term, conservatism has been used to characterize multiple intellectual trends, including Confucian revivalists, cultural nationalists, and proponents of realpolitik.
 A common theme among the diverse trends of conservatism in China is the continuity of the Chinese civilizational tradition and opposition to Western secular modernity.